JonasMcCartha/CapstonePatientScheduler/README.md

 My capstone project for my bachelor's at Western Governor's University

-Run the .jar file in the main directory to open.
+Run the .jar file in the main directory to start the program.
 Use 'admin' for the user and 'password' for the password to get in.

 -----------------------------------